 Venice extravagant wedding at Ca’ Zenobio – Le Bal Oriental

 Have you ever been dreaming of Venice as your ideal destination wedding?
 Can you think of a perfect extravagant wedding venue, possibly facing the Venetian Grand Canal?
-Just imagine:
+If so, just imagine:

-- A warm welcome party at Palazzo Loredan dell’Ambasciatore
+- firstly, a warm welcome party at Palazzo Loredan dell’Ambasciatore

-- A touching wedding ceremony at Chiesa dei Carmini
+- secondly, a touching wedding ceremony at Chiesa dei Carmini

-- An extravagant Le Bal Oriental inspired wedding party at Ca’ Zenobio
+- thirdly, an extravagant Le Bal Oriental-inspired wedding party at Ca’ Zenobio

-- An artistically romantic post wedding Venice photoshoot at Santa Maria della Salute
+- last but not least, an artistically romantic post-wedding Venice photoshoot at Santa Maria della Salute

-In the light of this, choosing to tie the knot in Venice is the right answer!
+In light of this, choosing to tie the knot in Venice is the right answer!
 Indeed, this could be the recipe for a truly unforgettable wedding in Venice.
-What’s more, with a wedding venue such as Ca’ Zenobio palace, you would make your Venice photographer particularly happy 😊
+What’s more, with a wedding venue such as Ca’ Zenobio palace, you would make your Venice photographer particularly happy.

 PARTYING LIKE NOBILITY AT PALAZZO LOREDAN DELL’AMBASCIATORE

-It is well known that, in 1749.
-Giacomo Durazzo becomes ambassador in Austria, to the court in Vienna.
+It is well known that, in 1749 Giacomo Durazzo becomes ambassador in Austria, to the court in Vienna.
 Once appointed as director of the imperial theaters, he started a reform not only of the ballet but also of the opera.
 Of course, he gained a certain reputation for sentimental relations.
-On his list there were several actresses and ballerinas.
-As a result of this, in 1764. he was forced to resign.
-This is the reason why he moved into Palazzo Loredan dell’Ambasciatore with Ernestine, his wife.
-She was lady of bedchamber and maid of honor to Empress Maria Theresa.
+On his list, there were several actresses and ballerinas.
+As a result of this, in 1764 he was forced to resign.
+This is the reason indeed, why he moved into Palazzo Loredan dell’Ambasciatore with Ernestine, his wife.
+She was a lady of bedchamber and maid of honor to Empress Maria Theresa.

-In March 1771. a young Mozart passed with his father through Venice.
+In March 1771 a young Mozart passed with his father through Venice.
 Count Durazzo knew them from his past days in Vienna so, he invited them over for dinner.
 As a result of this meeting, Durazzo arranged a private concert of Wolfgang.
-Another interesting anecdote is that, centuries later it will come to light that Durazzo was the first to get his hands on Vivaldi soundtracks.
-Scores which disappeared for two centuries!
+Another interesting anecdote is that centuries later it will come to light that Durazzo was the first to get his hands on Vivaldi soundtracks.
+Scores that disappeared for two centuries!

 In 30’s, Palazzo Loredan dell’Ambasciatore was a wedding gift from Achille Gaggia to this daughter.
 Filippo, his great-grandson has restored the palace preserving its ancient charm.
-The Piano Nobile della Loggia, where Emily got ready, is the piano nobile where Filippo’s grandmother use to entertain.
+The Piano Nobile della Loggia, where Emily got ready, is the piano nobile where Filippo’s grandmother previously used to entertain.

 CA’ ZENOBIO – A GLIMPSE OF ORIENT IN THE HEART OF VENICE

-The perfect location for luxurious weddings, sumptuous parties and even music spots!
-Do you know that Madonna’s “Like a Virgin” music video was shot in Ca’ Zenobio?
+Undoubtedly the perfect location for luxurious weddings, sumptuous parties and even music spots!
+Do you know that Madonna’s “Like a Virgin” music video was filmed in Ca’ Zenobio?

 The majestic ballroom is definitely the main reason not only to choose it as main location for celebrations but also to visit it!
-It represents a typical Venetian monumental environment.
+Moreover, it represents a typical Venetian monumental environment.
 Indeed, the outstanding “Hall of mirrors” will make you feel like you have stepped into an unalike dimension.
 Ca’ Zenobio is definitely among the most important examples of Venetian late Baroque style due to its pictoral and stucco decorations.
-The most brilliant artists in Venice, Louis Dorigny, Luca Carlevaris and Giovanni Battista Tiepolo did the interior decorations.
-Abbondio Stazio was responsible for the whole comples stucco decoration.
+In fact, the most brilliant artists in Venice, Louis Dorigny, Luca Carlevaris and Giovanni Battista Tiepolo did the interior decorations.
+What’s more, Abbondio Stazio was responsible for the whole comples stucco decoration.
 The palace is interesting not only architecturally, but also for the interior decorations.
 The before mentioned Hall of mirrors, depicts mythologic scenes and the life of Queen Zenobia.

-In 1850 Zenobio became the home of the Collegio dei Padri Armeni Mechitaristi di San Lazzaro.
+In conclusion, in 1850 Zenobio became the home of the Collegio dei Padri Armeni Mechitaristi di San Lazzaro.

-Next to romantic gondola rides, the lagoon city is famous for its era of extravagant masquerade balls and parties.
+Next to romantic gondola rides, the lagoon city is famous especially for its era of extravagant masquerade balls and parties.
 What made this wedding so extravagant and unique was the masquerade feature.
-Breathtaking settings, ornate décor, wigs, lady guests in extravagant ball gowns, bejewelled masks… This is what Alexandre and Emily had in mind for their Venice wedding.
+For example, breathtaking settings, ornate décor, wigs, lady guests in extravagant ball gowns, bejewelled masks… This is explicitly what Alexandre and Emily had in mind for their Venice wedding.
 As a result, they chose an extremely interesting and intriguing theme to focus their wedding day on.